TheDers/sfdc-qcp-vscode-extension/README.md

-# sfdc-qcp-extension README
+# sfdc-qcp-vscode-extension README

-This is the README for your extension "sfdc-qcp-extension".
+This is the README for your extension "sfdc-qcp-vscode-extension".
 After writing up a brief description, we recommend including the following sections.

 ## Features